1Z99/movie/README.md

 <h2>Concept</h2>

 <p>ArtRC Movies stands out by its capability to surface an extensive collection of movies.
-For instance, searching for a term like "Batman" doesn't just return a couple of movies; it fetches an extensive list that includes over 500 movies related to Batman in the title, cast, or theme.
+For instance, searching for a term like "Batman" doesn't just return a couple of movies; it fetches an extensive list that includes over 500 movies related to Batman in the title, cast, or theme .
 This comprehensive search functionality ensures users can explore a wide range of movies related to their query, offering an immersive movie discovery experience.</p>

 <h2>Live Site</h2>